lubkoll/DUNE_ISTL_CG/README.md

 Based on a general CGStepImpl a policy-based approach is used to adjust the implementation for truncated, regularized and truncated regularized conjugate gradient methods.
 The solvers are called CG, TCG, RCG, TRCG and support different terminatin criteria.
-The simplest way to generate a cg solver is:
+The simplest way to generate a cg solver(in namespace Dune) is:

 <code>auto cg   = make_cg&lt;CG,KrylovTerminationCriterion::ResidualBased&gt;(A,P,sp);</code>